Skip to main content

 • If you use version specific tags (e.g. :v3.2.0) then you need to stop the service, change the tag in docker-compose.yaml file and then start the service again.

-• If you are using :production tag (version currently running on production server in St Andrews) and want to update to a newer version then you need to remove the images that you currently have on your server and then pull the new ones from Docker-Hub.
+• :production tag is the version currently running on production server in St Andrews and should not be used without consulting with developers.
+To update to a newer version of a production image, you need to remove the images that you currently have on your server and then pull the new ones from Docker-Hub.

 sudo docker compose down